dsaidgovsg/terraform-modules/modules/nomad-vault-integration/README.md

 [IAM policy](https://www.vaultproject.io/docs/auth/aws.html#recommended-vault-iam-policy) applied
 to them.
 Otherwise, the instances cannot perform verification with the AWS API.

+This module includes Terraforming the IAM policy, if you choose to enable it via the `create_iam_policy` variable.
+The policy created by this module does not include the `sts:AssumeRole` action, which is only needed if you want to use cross account access.

 ## Vault Provider

 Refer to the [documentation](https://www.terraform.io/docs/providers/vault/index.html) on the